 BoatsSeveral ferry systems make connections with mainland Canada and the U.S.

-What to Do in VictoriaButchart Gardens (800 Benvenuto Ave., Brentwood Bay) is a destination that attracts nature lovers from around the world.
-Thousands of bulbs and flowering trees offer a colorful show from late March to mid-June—but October and November, when the Japanese Garden takes center stage, matches spring's glory with a stunning parade of reds, russets and golds, plus dozens of varieties of chrysanthemums.
+What to Do in VictoriaButchart Gardens (800 Benvenuto Ave., Brentwood Bay) attracts nature lovers from around the world.
+Thousands of bulbs and flowering trees offer a colorful show from late March to mid-June—but October and November, when the Japanese Garden takes center stage, match spring's glory with a stunning parade of reds, russets and golds.

-A pleasant retreat in the middle of downtown, beautifully landscaped Beacon Hill Park (Douglas St. and Dallas Rd.) is named for a pair of masts placed atop a hill that acted as navigational aids for mariners approaching the Inner Harbour.
+A pleasant retreat just minutes from downtown, beautifully landscaped Beacon Hill Park (Douglas St. and Dallas Rd.) is named for a pair of masts placed atop a hill that acted as navigational aids for mariners approaching the Inner Harbour.
 Quiet and tree shaded, it's a stroller's delight right down to the freely roaming peacocks.

 From Kwakwaka'wakw ceremonial masks to Northern sea lions, The Royal BC Museum (675 Belleville St.) explores every facet of British Columbia's natural and human history.
 Just how vast is this province?
-The Big Map, an animated audiovisual experience, provides a dramatic answer to that question.
+The Big Map, an animated audiovisual experience, provides a dramatic answer.

 The Swiftsure International Yacht Race (Clover Point Park off Dallas Rd.) has been a springtime tradition for more than 80 years.
 Thousands of people gather along the Dallas Road waterfront to watch fleets of boats navigate the tricky waters of the Strait of Juan de Fuca.
 The competition is known for exciting starts and nail-biting finishes and is one of the top things to do in Victoria in spring.